-Department governance is described in its Bylaws, available along with other departmental documents at http://provost.udel.edu/college\department\and\program\documents.
+Department governance is described in its Bylaws, available along with other departmental documents at http://provost.udel.edu/college_department_and_program_documents.
 In most situations, the Chair makes decisions intended to follow a consensus of the faculty, consulting with the faculty as needed.

 Human geography students in the M.A. or the Ph.D. in Geography study one of several aspects of human, cultural, or environmental geography.
 Physical geography students in the M.S or the Ph.D. in Geography pursue topics in physical geography, including land-surface processes, ecohydrology, and cryosphere and climate studies, and the interactions among those areas.
-Any of the degrees in Geography may encompass topics that cross into both the human and physical environment and their interactions.
+Any of the degrees in Geography may encompass topics that cross into both the human and physical environment and their interactions, which examines linkages and processes between the biophysical environment and human societies.